A POUND OF FLESH FOR 50P

 Date 42 days September/November 2014

 Location A meanwhile public space, 40 Southwark Street, London Bridge, SE1 9HP

 Commissioned and produced by Illuminate Productions in partnership with Better Bankside and Tate Modern.

 Key coverage total reach 900 million.
-Media included BBC News, ITV News, CNN News, London Live, LBC Radio, BBC Radio 4 & 6, The Independent, The Times, Daily Mail, The Telegraph, The Guardian
+Media included: BBC News, ITV News, CNN News, London Live, LBC Radio, BBC Radio 4 & 6, The Independent, The Times, Daily Mail, The Telegraph and The Guardian.

 London-based artist Chinneck takes sculpturally complex routes to arrive at playful visual moments.
 Exploring the space between art, theatre and architecture he is inspired by the landscapes of London’s industrial peripheries.
 He reworks their powerful aesthetics and aims to find new and ambitious applications for everyday construction materials.
 The unrefined materials of basic construction are given a second life.
 Removed from their utilitarian context they are reshaped and enlivened with new purpose and appearance.
 Stones, metals and woods are manipulated beyond their apparent capacity to transcend their material nature and often move with illusory effect.